Have you completed your Household Canvass?

-As well as this, we can now send some of our canvass communications by email.
+As well as this, we will be sending some of our canvass communications by email.
 If you receive an email regarding this year’s canvass, please follow the instructions carefully.
 Use the security codes included in the email to complete your household response.

 - The electoral register is sent securely to DWP to be matched.
 Electors' names and address will be matched against information that they hold.